mrcrilly/ansible-inventory-terraform-aws/README.md

 * Store the above value as a key in a dict, setting its value to the value of the attribute from the state file;

 For you, this simply means any tags you define in Terraform will be taken as host level variables and provided as such to Ansible.
 Hopefully this is a sensible way of doing this and you'll agree it's useful.

+## IP Addresses
+When pulling in the IP addresses from the state file, we simply use, at this point in time, whatever is provided by the following attribute keys:

+* private_ip
+* private_dns
+* public_ip
+* public_dns

+We basically map these, one-to-one to the host variables returned to Ansible.
+Also, this should include EIPs you attach to instances via Terraform, as you're reading the state file after everything has been built and linked together.

+That being said, we don't currently set the `ansible_ssh_host` variable to whatever we find as this is rather intrusive and which IP do we pick?
+Instead you should use the host variables provided above to set the host IP you want to Ansible to SSH too.

 ## Overriding Tags
 As weve said above, two tags are important to make this dynamic inventory work: `Name` and `Group`.
 That being said, these two tags can be overridden using two environment variables: